The Onion: Madison (1988–2001)

 On January 27, 1998, MTV premiered Virtual Bill, a collaboration between writers of The Onion and 3-D character studio Protozoa.
 The titular "Virtual Bill" character was a quasi-realistic CGI version of Bill Clinton created by studio Protozoa who introduced music videos and told jokes written by the staff of The Onion.
-The voice of Virtual Bill was provided by then editor Dikkers.
+The voice of Virtual Bill was provided by then-editor Dikkers.
 After the initial premiere, Virtual Bill returned to MTV on December 17, 1998, with another TV special and an interactive web special produced by Pulse that ported the 3D data into a web compatible format using Pulse's proprietary plug-in.

-In January 1999, when Jon Stewart became the host of The Daily Show he tapped former Onion writer/editor Karlin to be head writer of the newly restructured show.
-"He had heard about this group of Onion people in L.A. and, in a weird way, I was the de facto ringleader of our group in L.A.
-I came to New York.
-Jon and I connected.
-It was kind of like a slightly awkward, but successful, first date.
-When I got back to Los Angeles, they offered me the head writer job".

-From March 3–7, 1999, writers and editors of The Onion attended U.S. Comedy Arts Festival in Aspen, Colorado in part to promote the forthcoming Our Dumb Century anthology and were met with effusive praise for their work from notable comedians such as Conan O'Brien, Dave Foley and Dave Thomas as well as cartoonist Peter Bagge and musician Andy Prieboy.
+From March 3 to 7, 1999, Onion staff attended The Comedy Festival in Aspen, Colorado to promote their Our Dumb Century book.
+The newspaper was met with effusive praise from notable comedians like Conan O'Brien, Dave Foley and Dave Thomas, as well as cartoonist Peter Bagge and musician Andy Prieboy.
+The book released on March 23, 1999, featuring mocked-up newspaper front pages from across the 20th century, presented as if the publication had been continuously in print since before 1900.

-On March 18, 1999, The Onions website won its first Webby Award in the category of "Humor".

-On March 23, 1999, The Onions first fully original book, Our Dumb Century was released.
-The book featured mocked-up newspaper front pages from the entire 20th century, presented under the premise that the publication had been continuously in print since before 1900.
 In the wake of the book's success, networks such as HBO and NBC were in talks to bring The Onion to TV with a special based on Our Dumb Century.

-Despite nearly two years of work spent on conceiving and producing Our Dumb Century, the writers only received bonuses of a few thousand dollars, despite the fact that the two-book publishing deal netted The Onion $450,000.
+Despite nearly two years of work spent on conceiving and producing Our Dumb Century, the writers received only $1,300 in bonuses, despite the fact that the two-book publishing deal netted The Onion $450,000.